KinkyMakers/OSSM-hardware/Documentation/Safety and Design Guide.md

 •	Think about over penetration risks.
 Being restrained and unable to move away from the machine greatly increases risk and chance of injury.
 •	Lube, lube, lube

-Unlike many products you may be a member of all three groups or only one but most people are builders and users.